searx/searx/docs/dev/engine_overview.rst

 -  torrent
 -  map

-to set another media-type as default, you must set the parameter ``template`` to the required type.
+To set another media-type as default, the parameter ``template`` must be set to the desired type.

 default
 ~~~~~~~